MatthewGerber/raspberry-py/docs/smart-car.md

 If all has gone well above, then you should be able to open a web browser on the controlling device and pull up `http://localhost:8080`.
 Then browse to the car's control screen.
 All communication between the controlling device and the car will be secured via the SSH reverse tunnel.

-# Random
-1. MacOS runs AirPlay Receiver on port 5000.
-If you get unexpected errors when making REST calls to Flask, try disabling AirPlay Receiver at System Preferences => Sharing => AirPlay Receiver.